Legislation for landlords: Everything you need to know

 Legislation can be a minefield for landlords.
 Regulations and laws relating to the private rental sector are increasingly in a state of near constant flux, meaning changes can be easy to miss.
 And this can be costly for landlords who fail to comply.

-A 2019 government survey into private letting found that many landlords are not compliant with basic new legislation.
-For instance, 38 per cent of those questioned did not check a tenant’s right to rent, while 48 per cent did not issue tenants with the government’s ‘How to Rent’ guide.
+The latest government survey into private letting found that many landlords are not compliant with basic legislation.
+For instance, 38 per cent of those questioned did not check a tenant’s right to rent, while 48 per cent did not issue tenants with the Government’s ‘How to Rent’ guide.
 Meanwhile, over 30 per cent of landlords failed to provide carbon monoxide alarms.
 A potentially deadly mistake.

 As a landlord, you have to stay one step ahead of changes in the law.
-Here’s everything you need to know.
+Every year brings more stringent legislation and 2020 is no exception.
+Here, we’ve put together a comprehensive guide to everything you need to know when it comes to legislation, updated for 2020.

 1. Do you need a landlord licence?